rmcanany/SolidEdgeHousekeeper/README.md

 **Code Snippets**

-Unlike the other file types, a `*.snp` is a special file containing only a snippet of code.
+Unlike the other file types, a `*.snp` is a special file containing only a small section of code.
 The code snippet is the (often very short) part that does the actual task at hand.
 You can see a few examples [<ins>**here**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms/tree/main/Snippets).

 The code snippet is just a text file written in VB.Net syntax.
 It can be created in Notepad.
 The program inserts the snippet into a predefined PowerShell script.
 The script has two sections that take care of the task's set-up and wrap-up, respectively.
 It has the same name and directory as the snippet file, except with a `.ps1` extension.

 The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test, and maintain a separate program to do it automatically.

+If you ask how to do **X**, you'll often get an answer.
+But only for **X** itself, not all the *other stuff*.
+Things like connecting to the application, activating the document, providing user feedback, etc., etc.  The code snippet functionality is meant for the *other stuff*.

-One example is enabling the Physical Properties `Update on Save` flag.
-The code snippet would look something like this.
+Here's an example snippet for enabling the Physical Properties `Update on Save` flag.

 ```
 If DocType = ".asm" Then SEDoc.PhysicalProperties.UpdateOnFileSaveStatus = True